Using Financial Ratios

 After you calculate your ratios, learn how to put your analysis and financial ratios into action.
-This assessment can help you understand the areas where your business is excelling or underachieving.
+The following assessment can help you understand the areas where your business is excelling or underachieving.
 Using insights from the analysis of your financial ratios you can set goals to help you grow your business.
 We are happy to answer any questions you may have.
 Schedule a free consultation with Peak Business Valuation to get started.

 1. Determine which ratios are relevant